calmm-js/documentation/introduction-to-calmm.md

 We also want our approach to be efficient.
 But what does that mean?
 It is important to distinguish between performance and efficiency.
-We want our approach to be algorithmically efficient, e.g., by avoiding unnecessary work.
+We want our approach to be algorithmically efficient, e.g. by avoiding unnecessary work.
 OTOH, sometimes good performance, especially in simple scenarios, can be achieved using poor algorithms, but optimized code.
 We, however, generally prefer approaches that lend themselves to algorithmically efficient solutions.